 - Recent business bank statements showing ongoing activity.

-- Contracts or invoices from the last 3–6 months demonstrating active operation.
+- Contracts or invoices from the last 3 to 6 months demonstrating active operation.

 Family ties